zaidhassanch/PointerNetworks/T009_TestTrainSplit/readme.txt

 - Future Work
 	> Play with Network Architecture to increase accuracy
 	> Tune other Hyper parameters
-	> Can probably modify network to make sure Pointer Network does not repeat an input index
+	> Modify network to make sure Pointer Network does not repeat an input index
+	> Currently, choosing the sentences from test set randomly during testing,
+		- can make sure all sentences are processed
+	> Compute BLEU score
+	> Compute 2 consecutive word score (as sugggested by Dr. Pascal)

+	> Different models for different lengths of words

 sentenceDict has the following structure:
 {